Visualization (graphics): Human control of visualization

 All of these actions require a physical device.
 Input devices range from the common – keyboards, mice, graphics tablets, trackballs, and touchpads – to the esoteric – wired gloves, boom arms, and even omnidirectional treadmills.

-These input actions can be used to control both the information being represented or the way that the information is presented.
+These input actions can be used to control both the unique information being represented or the way that the information is presented.
 When the information being presented is altered, the visualization is usually part of a feedback loop.
 For example, consider an aircraft avionics system where the pilot inputs roll, pitch, and yaw and the visualization system provides a rendering of the aircraft's new attitude.
 Another example would be a scientist who changes a simulation while it is running in response to a visualization of its current progress.
 This is called computational steering.

 More frequently, the representation of the information is changed rather than the information itself.